shevchenkobn/battleship-html/README.md

 ### Technical Debt Control
 - All known issues, implementation and tests flaws are documented either as comments in the code or as notes and TODOs in this file;
 - FIXMEs in code comments stand for issues, which have a known solution, that wasn't used due different reasons explained there;
-- TODOs in this [README.md](./README.md) file stand for issues, which might have or have not a solution right now and could be revisited in the future.
+- TODOs in this [README.md](./README.md) file stand for issues, which might have or have not a solution right now and could be revisited in the future;
+- Debug comments, which are safe to remove, are marked using DBG.

 ### Notes